 Pattaya’s nightlife is both famous and infamous around the world, which can make it a little intimidating for a first-timer.
-The sheer scale of it can also be overwhelming, with Walking Street alone being about a kilometre long from end to end and containing a dozen nightclubs, 80 go-go bars, countless beer bars and thousands of amorous young ladies (well, most of them are ladies).
-Relating to this world of late-night naughtiness are terms, expressions and practices which are unique to Thailand and, in some cases, specific just to Pattaya.
+The sheer scale of it can also be overwhelming, with Walking Street alone being about a kilometre long from end to end and containing a dozen nightclubs, 80 go-go bars and countless beer bars.
+Relating to this world of Pattaya nightlife are terms, expressions and practices which are unique to Thailand and, in some cases, specific just to Pattaya.

 We have prepared a beginner’s guide to Pattaya nightlife for those planning their first visit to Walking Street or one of the city’s other noteworthy party areas, giving you a rough idea of what to expect on your first walk through Pattaya’s really wild side.
 Through this, we hope to arm you with enough knowledge to ensure that you get the most out of Pattaya after dark, avoiding any nasty surprises and confusion.

 - Alcazar Cabaret Show with Transfers

 - Cartoon Network Amazone Waterpark Thailand

 - Flight of the Gibbon™ Chonburi Zipline Tour

 - Koh Larn Coral Island Day Trip with Lunch